atinux/content-wind/README.md

 - Switch between Light & Dark mode :moon:
 - Access 100,000 icons from 100+ icon sets with the [`<Icon>` component](https://github.com/Atinux/nuxt-icon)
 - Highlight code blocks with [Shiki](https://shiki.matsu.io)
-- Create Vue components and use them in your Markdown
+- Create Vue components in `components/content/` and use them in your Markdown
 - Deploy on any Node or Static hosting: GH Pages, Vercel, Netlify, Heroku, etc.

 ## Usage